Evgeny Konnov

 Evgeny Konnov (born 19 November 1992 in Chirchiq, Uzbekistan) is a Russian pianist.
-He is the winner of many competitions, the most important of them: 2018 first prize and public prize at the 64th Maria Canals International Music Competition in Barcelona, 2019 first prize and public prize at the 31st International Ettore Pozzoli Piano Competition in Seregno, 2020 first prize at the 14th Unisa International Piano Competition in South Africa.
+He is the winner of first prizes in more than 30 international competitions, including first prize and public prize at the 64th Maria Canals International Music Competition in Barcelona 2018, first prize and public prize at the 31st International Ettore Pozzoli Piano Competition in Seregno 2019, first prize at the 14th Unisa International Piano Competition in South Africa 2020.
 In the season 2020/2021 he was an artist in residence at the Staatstheater Augsburg.
 His debut album was released by Naxos in 2022 with piano sonatas by the Catalan composer Antonio Soler and was highly acclaimed by the international press.

 Music education

 Evgeny Konnov began to study piano at the age of four with Natalia Krivosheina, and in 1999 he entered in the Gnesin Music School in Moscow, Russia under Tatiana Sarkisians supervision.
 From 2008 to 2012 he studied at the Academic Music College in Moscow, Russia with Natalia Syslova.
 From 2012 to 2013 he studied at the Robert Schumann Hochschule in Düsseldorf, Germany under Professor Georg Friedrich Schenck supervision.
-From 2013 to 2021 he studied with Evgenia Rubinova at the Leopold Mozart Centre in Augsburg, Germany and from 2017 to 2021 with Professor Albert Mamriev at the Music Academy "Neue Sterne" in Hannover, Germany.

-In 2019 he began studying with Professor Jan Gottlieb Jiracek von Arnim at the University of Music and Performing Arts Vienna.
+From 2013 to 2021 he studied with Evgenia Rubinova at the Leopold Mozart Centre of the University of Augsburg and from 2017 to 2021 with Professor Albert Mamriev at the Music Academy "Neue Sterne" in Hannover, Germany.
+From 2019 to 2022 he studied with Professor Jan Gottlieb Jiracek von Arnim at the University of Music and Performing Arts Vienna.
+From 2022 to 2024 he studied historical keyboard instruments with Professor Christoph Hammer at the Leopold Mozart Centre of the University of Augsburg.

 Career

-Konnov has given concerts in numerous concert halls in Germany (Gasteig), Spain (National Auditorium of Music, Palau de la Música Catalana, Euskalduna Conference Centre and Concert Hall, Auditorio Manuel de Falla, Museu Nacional d'Art de Catalunya, L'Auditori), Portugal (Casa da Música), (France Salle Cortot in Paris), Russia (Great Hall of Moscow Conservatory), Italy (Teatro Dal Verme, Casa di Riposo per Musicisti), Austria (Konzerthaus, Vienna), Brussels (Flagey Building), Japan (Act City Hamamatsu), Netherlands, Poland, Malta, Uzbekistan, South Africa and Morocco.
+Konnov has given concerts in numerous concert halls in Spain (National Auditorium of Music, Palau de la Música Catalana, Euskalduna Conference Centre and Concert Hall, Auditorio Manuel de Falla, Museu Nacional d'Art de Catalunya, L'Auditori), Germany (Gasteig), Romania (Romanian Athenaeum), South Africa (Linder Auditorium in Johannesburg, Playhaus in Durban), Portugal (Casa da Música), France (Salle Cortot in Paris), Russia (Great Hall of Moscow Conservatory), Italy (Teatro Dal Verme, Casa di Riposo per Musicisti), Austria (Konzerthaus, Vienna), Brussels (Flagey Building), Japan (Act City Hamamatsu), Netherlands, Poland, Malta, Uzbekistan and Morocco.

-He has performed as soloist with Orquesta Sinfónica de Madrid, Orquesta Sinfónica de Tenerife, Bilbao Orkestra Sinfonikoa, City of Granada Orchestra, Jove Orquestra Nacional de Catalunya, Johannesburg Philharmonic Orchestra, Augsburger Philharmoniker, Orquestra Internacional Virtuosos de Madrid, Orchestra Filarmonica Mihail Jora di Bacau, Orchestra Sinfonica Citta di Grosseto, Orchestra Antonio Vivaldi, Orchestra Sinfonica di Sanremo, Ryazan Symphony Orchestra, Philharmonic Orchestra Wernigerode, Vienna City Orchestra, Orquestra Filarmonica Portuguesa.
+He has performed as soloist with Orquesta Sinfónica de Madrid, Orquesta Sinfónica de Tenerife, Bilbao Orkestra Sinfonikoa, City of Granada Orchestra, Jove Orquestra Nacional de Catalunya, George Enescu Philharmonic Orchestra, Johannesburg Philharmonic Orchestra, KwaZulu-Natal Philharmonic Orchestra, Augsburger Philharmoniker, Fondazione Arena di Verona Orchestra, Orquestra Internacional Virtuosos de Madrid, Orchestra Filarmonica Mihail Jora di Bacau, Orchestra Sinfonica Citta di Grosseto, Orchestra Antonio Vivaldi, Orchestra Sinfonica di Sanremo, Ryazan Symphony Orchestra, Philharmonic Orchestra Wernigerode, Vienna City Orchestra, Orquestra Filarmonica Portuguesa.

-Many of his recordings and interviews were broadcast by radio and television broadcasters: BBC Radio, Radio Orpheus, RTBF, augsburg.tv, TGR, Russia-K and others.
+Many of his recordings and interviews were broadcast by radio and television broadcasters: BBC Radio, Radio Orpheus, RTBF, augsburg.tv, TGR, Russia-K, TVR Cultural, Radio România Muzical and others.